jlunabacilio/java-users-demo/README.md

 ## Tools and versions required
 - Java 17.0.11
 - Maven 3.6.3
-- VisualStudio Code and next plugins:
+- Use Visual Studio code and next plugins:
   - Extension Pack for Java
+  - GitHub Copilot
-  - GitHub Copilot (Chat)
+  - GitHub Copilot Chat

 ## How to start
 1. Clone next GitHub Repository: